prakhar69420/Encrypt/README.md

-a fairly simple caeser cipher
+a fairly simple caeser cipher.

 intend to improve it (quite a bit, tbh)